 Cold, refrigerated dough is the secret to making delicious focaccia!
-Allowing the dough to rest 18 to 24 hours in the fridge yields the best result.
-This recipe requires only 5 minutes of hands-on time to stir together the flour, salt, instant yeast, and water.
-The focaccia will emerge from the oven pillowy and golden.
+Allowing the dough to rest 18 to 24 hours in the fridge will yield extra-pillowy and airy focaccia, though if you are pressed for time, you can make this start-to-finish in 3 hours.
+This 4-ingredient recipe requires only 5 minutes of hands-on time.
+Video guidance below!

 Adapted from the focaccia recipe in Bread Toast Crumbs.